VKalekis/Roguelike_AtuanTombs/README.md

     * 5 potions per map.
 After entering a new room, the potions are initialized to 5, even if the player has entered the room before.

-    * Automatically picked up by the player, if the potion can fit in the inventory.
+    * Automatically picked up by the player, if the potion can fit in the Inventory (maximum Inventory size = 10).
+The dropped potions just disappear.

 * Weapons / Equippables